-- 4. Test the HomeLink button by pushing it for about 1 second. - If the button works, programming is complete. - If the button does not work go to step 5. - 5.
-Push and hold the HomeLink button and watch the red indicator on HomeLink. - If the indicator stays on, press the HomeLink button again; the remotely controlled device should operate. - If the indicator flashes rapidly for 2 seconds then stays on, you have a rolling code transmitter: go to "Training with a Rolling Code System."
+- 4. Test the HomeLink button by pushing it for about 1 second. - If the button works, programming is complete. - If the button does not work go to step 5. - Push and hold the HomeLink button for a few seconds, then watch the red indicator on HomeLink. - If the indicator stays on, press the HomeLink button again; the remotely controlled device should operate. - If the indicator flashes rapidly for 2 seconds then stays on, you have a rolling code transmitter: go to "Training with a Rolling Code System."